kamranqk/Charity_Passion_Project_-MVP/readme.md

-#  --Charity API Application-- Passion Project
+#  --Charity Web Application-- Passion Project

 This content management system is design for Charity organisation to manage money trail and direct funds to particular cause in time of need.